 How do you optimize the shipping process?

-The most important shipping process steps include: the creation of the packing list and the shipping documents, the packaging and picking of the goods, the packaging suitable for transport, the selection of the mode of transport, handover to the freight forwarder or shipping service provider, and the management of returns.
-Within a value chain, shipping forms an important overall process that consists of several individual processes or process steps in which both internal and external interfaces are involved.
-Shipping is about bridging distances in an economically efficient way, in terms of cost and delivery time.
+The shipping process includes certain steps such as the picking of goods and packaging, the creation of a packing list, shipping documents, the selection of suitable packaging for transport, the choice of shipping or delivery carriers, handover to the freight forwarder or shipping service provider, and the management of returns.
+Shipping maintains an important overall process that consists of several individual processes or process steps in which both internal and external interfaces are involved.
+Shipping is about bridging distances economically and efficiently in terms of cost and delivery time.

 As the final step in the warehousing process, shipping could be considered the key factor in the quality of your customer’s experience.
-It’s not as simple as moving product from point a to point b, however.
-The shipping process is comprised of small, often complex tasks that must be accomplished on time to ensure fast and accurate delivery.
+It’s not as simple as moving product from point A to point B. The shipping process is comprised of small, often complex tasks that must be accomplished on time to ensure fast and accurate delivery.

-Since shipping is the final step before your customer receives their order, it is important to recognize that every process in your facility has a direct impact on shipping.
-From ordering to receiving to putaway to picking – every step builds towards shipping.
+Since shipping is the final step before your customer receives their order, it is important to recognize that every process within your facility has a direct impact on shipping.
+From ordering to receiving to putaway to picking – every step builds towards shipping the perfect order and maintaining a level of customer satisfaction.

 With all of that in mind, let’s talk about how to set up a shipping operation, including the best processes, software options, and workflows.